SCOPE OF THIS CHAPTER

 Consultation and Notification of placements made, or to be made, within Wakefield

 Any local authority or private or voluntary care provider must inform Wakefield Council of any placements which they propose to make within Wakefield.
-Although all other Local Authorities have been instructed to contact the Service Manager for Safeguarding, it is likely that notifications will be received by different parts of the service for example the office of the Director of Children's Services or the Customer Contact Centre.
+Although all other Local Authorities have been instructed to contact the Service Manager for Safeguarding, it is likely that notifications will be received by different parts of the service for example the office of the Service Director or the Customer Contact Centre.

 All requests for consultation should be directed to the Service Manager for Safeguarding.
 In his or her absence the Service Manager for LAC or the Service Manager for Placements will be nominated to provide this service.